Pleotrichophorus

 Pleotrichophorus zoomontanus (Knowlton & Smith)

 I don’t have a photo of this large and fast-running species, but I wanted to briefly touch on it anyway.
 I’ve collected this species quite a lot over the past decade or so, and after a 2020 careful sorting of my samples of long-siphunculi Pleotrichophorus from Artemisia I showed that P. zoomontanus lives exclusively, or nearly so, on Artemisia cana, not A. tridentata as previously thought.
 A couple of my samples are marked as from A. tridentata, but these were from a time before my ability to identify species of Artemisia had developed.
-I have samples from Washington, Oregon, California, Nevada, Utah, and Colorado, including fundatrices, apterae, oviparae, and alate males.
+I have samples from Washington, Oregon, California, Nevada, Utah, Wyoming, and Colorado.